spell-music/csound-expression/README.md

     This algorithm is designed to make "alive" instruments, natural pads.
     There are not only function that explore the algorithm but also new PAtches in the package csound-catalog that are based on it!
 See the section in the guide on the PADsynth.
+    Lot's of padsynth instruments are mode with morphing support.
+We can crossfade between 2 or even 4 timbres.

 * Argument modifiers make it very convinient to modulate the rguments (apply vibrato to frequency or add some randomness to the parameter).